 Ike and Tina found success covering “Proud Mary” and other songs

-Ike and Tina began covering “Proud Mary” on stage, reimagining the song Tina had loved since first hearing it on the radio in 1969.
+Ike and Tina, who had been musically linked since the late ’50s, began covering “Proud Mary” on stage, reimagining the song Tina had loved since first hearing it on the radio in 1969.
 Tina and Ike’s rendition blew up Fogerty’s original arrangement in favor of a grittier, funkier version perfectly matched to Tina’s earthy then soaring vocals.

 As an opening act for the Rolling Stones in Europe and again for the band’s 1969 U.S. tour, Ike and Tina discovered first-hand the instant appeal their cover versions of songs such as “Proud Mary,” the Beatles’ “Come Together” and the Stones’ “Honky Tonk Women” had for audiences.

 Released in 1971, Ike and Tina’s “Proud Mary” rendition was the second single from their album Workin’ Together (1970).
 That it was ever recorded and included on the LP was fortuitous.
 While cutting the album, the duo was still in need of more songs when Tina suggested recording a few things they were currently enjoying success with on stage.